cshekhar1337/egenjava/README.md

 ## Instruction to run Sensor Simulator with the application
 1. You should have the application already running then only execute this
 2. go inside folder egenjava
-3. Now in the terminal run this **java -jar -Dbase.value=150 api.url=http://localhost:8080/metrics/create/ sensor-emulator.jar
+3. Now in the terminal run this "java -jar -Dbase.value=150 api.url=http://localhost:8080/metrics/create/ sensor-emulator.jar"